Please Me: Composition

 The lyrics of "Please Me" concern sexual pleasure and desire.
 Cardi B and Mars flirt with each other; Mars is "pleading for some loving" and Cardi B answers with the desire of "getting down on the dancefloor before taking it to another level".
 Sesali Bowen of Nylon said Cardi B slows "her flow as Bruno taps into the classic R&B tradition of 'begging for pussy' ".
 First, Cardi B teases Mars "with her moves and figure", leaving him "on the receiving end of this sexual punishment", driving him crazy with anticipation of intimacy.
 Cardi B describes her next move, which starts with "twerkin' in some J's on the dancefloor" and deciding if he will "sample what's on the chef's menu" as "Mars pleads for carnal activity".
 During her second verse, Cardi B "honors her Hispanic roots" and shows her sexual dominance, saying; "Your pussy basura / My pussy horchata", using the Spanish words for "trash and the sweet", respectively.
-Towards the end of the song, Mars is begging and "Cardi is more than willing to oblige".
+In the end of the song, Mars is begging and "Cardi is more than willing to oblige".